 In a Hill

 If you have a hill on your property, you can dig straight into the hill to make a root cellar.
-The construction is usually fairly simple, but you will need to brace the roof and walls.
-Depending on the size of the hill, the root cellar might need to be recessed into the ground so foods are stored below frost line.
+The construction is usually relatively simple, but you must brace the roof and walls.
+Depending on the size of the hill, the root cellar might need to be recessed into the ground so foods are stored below the frost line.

 The best part of an in-hill root cellar is probably accessibility: you can access the root cellar easily without having to walk down a ladder.
 There’s no snow to shovel off of a horizontal door.

 There usually aren’t drainage issues with in-hill root cellars.
-It’s possible to slant the floor of the root cellar so any water that enters simply runs out the door.
+It’s possible to slant the root cellar floor so any water that enters runs out the door.

 Pros